PyShred-Dev/pyshred-legacy/README.md

 cd PySHRED
 pip install .
 ```
 Note: Installation may take slightly longer than usual since example SST data in included.
-All dataset will be moved t Zenodo once PySHRED is officially released.
+All dataset will be moved onto Zenodo once PySHRED is officially released.

 ### **2. Install from PyPI (Coming Soon!)**
 PySHRED will soon be officially released on PyPI.